hemnemne/master_thesis_submission/README.md

-# master_thesis_submission
+# Master Thesis Submission

-This is the Submission of my Master's Thesis
+This is the Submission of my Master's Thesis.

+Find two notebooks:
+(1) The Binary Classifier
+(2) The Sentence Similarity Component